slatedocs/slate/source/includes/v4/_tickets.md

 ### Available parameters:

 - date (`YYYY-MM-DD`), defaults to today
+- reservations, array of reservations made before, defaults to none

 ### Response

 The response is a data block, which contains a hash with quota ids as keys, a list of ticket ids affected by the quota (as a subset of the query) and a list of (still available) capacities as well as the total capacities.

+### Reservations

+Provide an array of reservation tokens to be considered in calculation